DI 52530.005 Identification, Notification and Response

 4. Undeliverable notices

 Undeliverable potential class member notices will be returned to OCO to update CATS.
 (See DI 52530.005B.7. for the address.)
 After the undeliverable notices are scanned in, CATS will produce a list of names and last known addresses of individuals whose notices were returned as undeliverable.
-The list will be provided to Office of the General Counsel (OGC) and to the Office of Disability Adjudication and Review.
+The list will be provided to Office of the General Counsel (OGC) and to the Office of Hearings Operations.
 OGC will provide class counsel a copy of the list.
 Class counsel will have 180 days after receipt of such names to furnish current addresses for such individuals.
 Upon timely receipt of such addresses from class counsel, SSA will mail a second copy of the potential class member notice to those claimants potentially eligible for relief.
 These individuals will have 90 days (plus 5 days for presumptive receipt) after mailing of the second notice to request relief.

 5. Alert/Query package